arielf/scripts/README.md

     See: https://arielf.github.io/cuts/

 ### xyz
-    Python (matplotlib) script to quickly plot 3D numeric data from the command-line.
-Needs a *.tsv or *.csv input file, 3 names (or 0-based indices) of columns to select from the file, and many options to control the plot.
+    Python (using matplotlib) script to quickly plot 3D numeric data from the command-line.
+Expects a *.tsv or *.csv input file, and 3 names (or 0-based integer indices) of columns to select from the file and map them to the 3D (X, Y, Z) dimensions.

+    Supports many options to control how the plot looks like.

+    Emphasis on friendliness.
+Order of arguments doesn't matter.
+    Run without arguments for usage.

-    The default is to plot a contour map (like a topographical view of the Z dimension vs the X & Y dimensions).
+    The default is to plot a contour map (topographical view) of the Z dimension vs the X & Y dimensions.

-    Emphasis on friendliness, run without arguments for usage.
-    For parameter prefix matches and regexp/abbreviations are supported.
-For example a color-map parameter, can be specified as any of: colormap, cmap, cm  etc.
+    For all options/parameters, prefix matches and regexp/abbreviations are supported.
+For example a color-map parameter, can be specified as any of:
+        colormap
+        cmap
+        cm
+    etc.

     Examples: